K-arch27/arch-pine64-build-btrfs/README.md

 # arch-pine64-build-btrfs
-Rootfs builder for Arch Linux ARM on PinePhone (Pro)/PineTab generate Image on a Btrfs Root with a snapper compatible layout for rollback
+Rootfs builder for Arch Linux ARM on PinePhone (Pro)/PineTab generate Image on a Btrfs Root with a snapper compatible layout for rollback (An ARM environement is required since this script chroot inside the generated system)

 Usage :